thedch/acm-hackathon/README.md

 Immediately, after, say the proper command:

-` "I need a bus to Kresge" -- From your address configured (automagically), obtains the closes santa cruz metro bus to your nearest stop.
+` "I need a bus to Kresge" -- From your address configured (automagically), obtains the closes santa cruz metro bus to your nearest stop.`

+You can name any of the UCSC Colleges for this first utterance.

-` "I'm hungry" -- Lists all currently open dining halls
+` "I'm hungry" -- Lists all currently open dining halls `

-` "I neeed a Loop" -- Lists all loops in service and the areas where they are.
+` "I neeed a Loop" -- Lists all loops in service and the areas where they are.`

 ## About